 Great Britain's weather is wet year-round, with pleasant summers and cool winters.
 London fog goes beyond the city limits, as humidity creates many misty mornings across the whole island.
 The East Coast is the coldest in winter, while the West gets the most rain.
-Bring lightweight clothes in the summer and warmer layers in winter, especially in the North.
+Bring lightweight clothes in the summer and warmer, windproof layers in winter.